-Loving God is keeping his commandment to love other people.
-It’s basing your life on the Golden Rule, by treating people like you want to be treated.
-And the Golden Rule is the secret of success in every area of life: in your marriage, in your family life, and in your employment or your business.
+Loving God is keeping his commandment to love your neighbor as yourself.
+It’s basing your life on the Golden Rule.
+It’s treating people like you want to be treated.
+The Golden Rule is the secret of success in every area of life–in your marriage, in your family life, and in your business.

 “Those who know my commandments and obey them are the ones who love me, and my Father will love those who love me.
 I will love them and show myself to them.”
 (John 14:21)

 “And now, Israel, what doth the Lord require of thee, but to fear the Lord thy God, to walk in all his ways, and to love him, and to serve the Lord thy God with all thy heart, and with all thy soul, To keep the commandments of the Lord, and his statutes, which I command thee this day for thy good?”
 (Deuteronomy 10:12-13)